danionella/hoffmann_et_al_2023/readme.md

 The `notebooks` folder contains a jupyter notebook that downloads the data of all animals used in the paper and   generates the main figure panels in the paper from the cell coordinates and delta F/F traces for one of them.

 The notebook also contains code that sets up a suitable environment in google collab and were tested with a google collab pro high memory instance.
+In case there is a warning about multiple installed and conflicting cupy version this can be ignored.

 The high memory instance is only necessary to compute the pairwise correlations in `Figure_3`, otherwise a regular collab instance is sufficient to perform the analysis.